-Under Windows NT/2000/XP/Vista, certain process buffer functions like
+Under Windows, certain process buffer functions like completion, or

-completion, or interpreting compiler error messages, require Epsilon
+interpreting compiler error messages, require Epsilon to determine the

-to determine the current directory of the command processor running
+current directory of the command processor running there.
+Epsilon

-there.
-Epsilon does this by examining each prompt from cmd.exe, such
+does this by examining each prompt from cmd.exe, such as

 As described in the previous section, you can change the name of the shell command processor Epsilon calls, and specify what command line switches Epsilon should pass to it, by setting configuration variables.
 Some different configuration variable names override those variables, but only when Epsilon starts a subprocess concurrently.
 For example, you might run a command processor that you have to start with a special flag when Epsilon runs it concurrently.
 The INTERCONCURSHELLFLAGS and CMDCONCURSHELLFLAGS variables override INTERSHELLFLAGS and CMDSHELLFLAGS, respectively.
 The EPSCONCURCOMSPEC variable overrides EPSCOMSPEC.